In this article

 As ReferralCandy is a Data Processor, you might need to obtain consent from your customers for how you plan to use ReferralCandy to process their data.
-If you need to so, we suggest you be as clear as possible about how you use ReferralCandy and why your end users might want to grant you consent to send their data to ReferralCandy.
+If you need to do so, we suggest you be as clear as possible about how you use ReferralCandy and why your end users might want to grant you consent to send their data to ReferralCandy.

 With ReferralCandy, you can collect data via pages or widgets that you can use as part of your referral program.
 Data collected on these pages, where the experience is fully controlled by ReferralCandy, will be GDPR compliant by 25 May 2018.

 However, we are not able to confirm that data collected and processed outside of our platform or on pages within the platform that have been edited or changed by you are GDPR compliant.

 In these cases, we recommend that you seek help from your legal counsel to ensure you understand what it takes to become fully GDPR compliant.